gjwehnes/OO1-Exercises/ex003/instructions.md

+### Ex003
 *Create* class Ex003 and add a single method with the following specs:

-- Access: public
+- access: public
-- Type: non static
+- binding: non static
-- Name: makeAllCaps
+- method name: makeAllCaps
-- Parameters:
+- parameters:
     - a String named "input"
-- Returns: a String  the ALL-CAPS version of the input parameter
+- returns: a String containing the ALL-CAPS version of the input parameter